OmniLayer/spec/README.md

 1. Transaction type = 62 for Accept buyer offer (32-bit unsigned integer, 4 bytes)
 2. Which buyer = 2 (3rd offer received) (16-bit unsigned integer, 2 bytes)

 Once a buyer has been accepted, the seller may ship the Bible.
+When using currencies other than Mastercoin, a small fee will be deducted (see [fees](#fees) above).

 ### Leaving Feedback